forrestbao/MLClass/6_Neural_Networks/6_NNs.md

 - **The discussion above about neg-log-loss is for classification only.
 For regression, MSE is still used de facto.**

-# Gradient descent in ANNs: simplest case
+# Gradient descent in ANNs: the simplest case, just one neuron

 ::: {.columns}
 :::: {.column width=0.2}